Schmaj/rcos-status-updates/fall_2018/week_02.md

 ## This Week's Plan

-> Look for new work.
+> Adding to Master branch

 ## Anything Blocking?